Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/06_Slurm.md

     but they may produce a warning or may not run at all if the job step cannot be mapped on the resources allocated to the job.

-    More importantly, most options to do binding (See the next session) cannot be used or don't make sense anyway as there is no guarantee your cores will be allocated in a dense configuration.
+    More importantly, most options to do binding (see the [next chapter](07_Binding.md)) cannot be used or don't make sense anyway as there is no guarantee your cores will be allocated in a dense configuration.

     However, if you can live with those restrictions and if your job size falls within the limits of the "allocatable per